MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/embedding-sdk.md

 > - This is a preview feature.
 > - [!INCLUDE[cc_preview_features_definition](../../includes/cc-preview-features-definition.md)]

-## Using the canvas apps aembedding SDK and documentation
+## Using the canvas apps embedding SDK and documentation

 The new canvas app embedding SDK is a preview feature that requires you to sign up before you can use it.
 To sign up for the feature and view the documentation, go [here](https://go.microsoft.com/fwlink/?linkid=2091411).